If you've been in retail sales at all, you’ve had an experience selling to a difficult customer.

 The Amiable: Approaches from a vulnerable, truly friendly position.
 This often endears them to the customer.

-Here’s the part you must know about yourself, what each personality style wants from their customers:
+What each personality style wants from its customers:

 The Driver: A quick sale of the most expensive items so they can make their quota and/or bonus.

 The Analytical: Appreciation of their knowledge and buyers who don’t waste their time “just looking.”